LearNAT: Learning NL2SQL with AST-guided Task Decomposition for Large Language Models: Technical Foundations

 where \( Q(s, a) \) is the estimated reward for taking action \( a \) from state \( s \), \( N(s) \) is the visit count of node \( s \), \( N(s, a) \) is the visit count of action \( a \) from \( s \), and \( c \) is a constant that controls the exploration-exploitation trade-off. \item \textbf{Expansion}: If the selected node is not terminal and has unvisited child nodes, the algorithm expands the tree by adding a new child node corresponding to a valid action from the current state. \item \textbf{Simulation (Rollout)}: From the newly expanded node, a simulation is conducted by selecting actions—often at random or based on a heuristic policy—until reaching a terminal state.
 The outcome of this simulation provides a reward signal, used to estimate the reward of the node. \item \textbf{Backpropagation}: The reward obtained from the simulation is propagated back through the visited nodes, updating the reward estimations \( Q(s, a) \) and visit counts \( N(s, a) \) along the path from the expanded node to the root. \end{enumerate}

-The output of MCTS is a policy that selects the action with the highest visit count from the root node:
+The output of MCTS is a policy that selects the action with the highest visit count from the root node.

-\textbf{Direct Preference Optimization (DPO).} Reinforcement Learning from Human Feedback (RLHF)~\citep{RLHF} is an effective strategy for aligning LLMs with human preference, enhancing robustness, reliability, and safety~\citep{ouyang2022training}.
+\paragraph{Direct Preference Optimization (DPO).} Reinforcement Learning from Human Feedback (RLHF)~\citep{RLHF} is an effective strategy for aligning LLMs with human preference~\citep{ouyang2022training}.
 It relies on the Bradley-Terry (BT) model~\citep{bradley1952rank} to define preference probability based on some reward function.
 Given a prompt \( x \) and two responses—\( y_w \) (preferred) and \( y_l \) (dispreferred)—the probability of preference can be expressed as:

 where \( \sigma(x) = \frac{1}{1+\exp(-x)} \) is the sigmoid function and \( r^* \) represents a latent reward model.
 RLHF optimizes the policy model \( \pi_{\theta} \) with a Kullback-Leibler (KL) constraint to limit deviation from a reference model \( \pi_{ref} \):